pravega/bookkeeper-operator/doc/rollback-cluster.md

 ## Manual Rollback Trigger

-A Rollback is triggered when a Bookkeeper Cluster is in `UpgradeFailed` Error State and a user manually updates version feild in the BookkeeperCluster spec to point to the last stable cluster version.
+A Rollback is triggered when a Bookkeeper Cluster is in `UpgradeFailed` Error State and a user manually updates version field in the BookkeeperCluster spec to point to the last stable cluster version.

 A Rollback involves moving all components in the cluster back to the last stable cluster version.
 As with upgrades, the operator rolls back one component at a time and one pod at a time to preserve high-availability.